Machine Learning • Neural Networks • Automotive Engineering

 • • TensorFlow Neural Network

-• • Real-time prediction
+• • TBI-specific algorithms

 Technical Architecture